 - Inline images (images that go “inside” the text, being a logical part of text paragraph)

-- Encrypted PDF files to Word
+- Encrypted PDF files

 - Properly converts style and destination of hyperlinks, both to URLs and local files